ibm-cloud-docs/appid/tokens-understand.md

 ## How are tokens received?
 {: #received}

 The tokens are received by your app after a successful authentication.
 You app can use the tokens to retrieve information about user authorization and authentication.
 The access token can be used to gain access to protected resources by sending a request to the resource.
-In the request, the access token is described in the [Bearer authentication scheme](https://tools.ietf.org/html/rfc6750#page-5) scheme.
+In the request, the access token is described in the [Bearer authentication scheme](https://tools.ietf.org/html/rfc6750#page-5).
 To extract the tokens, your app must parse the header.

 Example request: